uel3/nf-core-uno/README.md

 <!-- TODO nf-core: Fill in short bullet-pointed list of the default steps in the pipeline -->

 1. Read QC ([`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/))
-2. Perform quality and adapter trimming on raw reads (['Trimmomatic']) (http://www.usadellab.org/cms/?page=trimmomatic)
+2. Perform quality and adapter trimming on raw reads (['Trimmomatic'] (http://www.usadellab.org/cms/?page=trimmomatic))0
 3. Read QC on trimmed reads
-4. Co-assemble mNGS reads from outbreak dataset into single outbreak assembly (['Megahit']) (https://github.com/voutcn/megahit)
+4. Co-assemble mNGS reads from outbreak dataset into single outbreak assembly (['Megahit'](https://github.com/voutcn/megahit))
-5. Preparation for binning of metagenomic co-assembly with (['Bowtie2']) (http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
+5. Preparation for binning of metagenomic co-assembly with (['Bowtie2'](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)).
 Outbreak co-assembly is used to create an index which individual reads are mapped to determine depth information for downstream binning tools.
-6. (['MetaBat2']) and (['MaxBin2']) are used to bin MAGs.
+6. (['MetaBat2'](https://bitbucket.org/berkeleylab/metabat/src/master/)) and (['MaxBin2'](https://sourceforge.net/projects/maxbin2/)) are used to bin MAGs.
 6. Perform QC for raw reads ([`MultiQC`](http://multiqc.info/))

 ## Usage